 (2 Jun 1850 – 26 Jul 1920)

-Sometime during late 1903, at the evident request of the Russian Tsar, Kaulbach must have journeyed to St Petersburg, or possibly nearby Tsarskoye Selo, where he produced some very attractive studies of the Romanov ruling family, presumably as preliminaries to a full set of family portraits.
+Sometime during late 1903, at the evident request of the Russian Tsar or his younger sister, Kaulbach must have journeyed to St Petersburg, or possibly nearby Tsarskoye Selo, or in actual fact Skierniewice, where he produced some very attractive studies of the Romanov ruling family, presumably as preliminaries to a full set of family portraits.

 Of such possible portraits, only one, that of the Tsarina (earlier depicted), is to be found on the internet.
 Perhaps the humiliating Russian defeat by Japan in the war of 1904-05, and the so-called February Revolution in early 1905, distracted the Tsar, or Kaulbach himself, from completing this quite major artistic commission.

 Anastasia (b 18 Jun 1901) was too young to be portrayed,

 and Alexei (b 12 Aug 1904) had yet to be born.

 I'm very happy for these four attributions to be corrected, but children at that early age do tend to look remarkably similar.
 I've stuck with what the internet consensus seems to be.